 Multistate Performance Test Workshop

 Because the Multistate Performance Test (MPT) is so specialized, and because it is unlike most exams you've ever taken, Cleveland-Marshall College of Law offers a weekly MPT workshop during the eight weeks preceding the bar exam.
 Participants receive individual feedback and advice on their practice MPTs, as well as discuss general strategies for attacking this particularly challenging part of the bar exam.
-The MPT workshop takes place on Wednesdays, 1pm-3pm, and longer when 2MPTs are done.
-Room assignment: LB 202
+The MPT workshop time and dates will be annouced prior to the beginning of the bar exam course

 In some ways, the most challenging component of the Ohio Bar Examination: the Multistate Performance Test (MPT).
 Two hours a week could make the difference.
 Don't downplay the MPT because it is "only 13% of the possible points on the bar."
 Thirteen percent of 600 points is more than 75 points, too many points to leave to chance.

 While it is recommended to take the MPT workshop under test-like conditions in a classroom, it is recognized that some of you will be out of town or unable to come to it.
-If you can't come, send an email to email@example.com.
-We will email the MPT of the week to you in advance, and you will email your response to CML MPT Homework at firstname.lastname@example.org before 9am the next day.
-Your MPT response will be graded and returned to you by the following Tuesday.
+If you can't come, send an email to firstname.lastname@example.org.
+We will email the MPT of the week to you in advance, and you will email your response to CML MPT Homework at email@example.com before 9am the next day.
+Your MPT response will be graded and returned to you before the next scheduled MPT Workshop

 Faculty Bar Preparation Series

 Cleveland-Marshall College of Law faculty recognize that teaching students in the classroom to think like lawyers and preparing applicants to take the bar exam often involve different goals.
 For that reason, about three weeks before the bar exam, faculty members volunteer to make one hour presentations on testable issues in bar subjects, and answer any questions the applicants may have.
-Room assignment: LB 237
+The series chedule will be emailed to bar applicants.

 < NEXT PAGE >